 Charity

-Following the positive impact the project had on the young offenders she mentored, Sadie returned to the Caribbean with a new crew to help rebuild a dilapidated orphanage in Haiti.
-She later took part in the Tall Ships Race with a crew of disadvantaged young people from the Discovery Sailing Project
+She returned to the Caribbean with a new crew to help rebuild a dilapidated orphanage in Haiti.
+She later took part in the Tall Ships Race with a crew of disadvantaged young people from the Discovery Sailing Project.

 In 2009 she mentored ten disadvantaged teenagers, chosen by The Prince’s Trust & La Sauvegarde, riding wild horses over 2800 KM from the South of France to London.
 At the end of their 6-month horseback odyssey, camping and riding every day, the horses were donated to RDA disabled riding schools.
 One of the young riders displayed such passion for communicating with horses, Sadie sponsored him to train as an apprentice at the homes of horse whisperers Monty Roberts in California and Susannah Gilmore in Spain.

-Her latest interviews for the SCMP about mental health can be found here and here.
-Her op-ed about bipolar disorder, Pressing Buttons, was published in the SCMP’s Post Magazine June 2022.
-Her feature about how doing what she’s bad at improves her mental health was published in the China Daily Sept 2023.
-Her article on why we need to change the way we talk about suicide was published by the China Daily March 2024.
+Her op-ed about bipolar Pressing Buttons was published by the SCMP June 2022.
+Her essay on why doing what she’s bad at improves her mental health was published by the China Daily Sept 2023.
+Her articles on why we need to change the way we talk about suicide and strategies to alleviate the mental health impact of climate change were published by the China Daily in 2024.
+Her most recent interviews about mental health can be found here and here.

 She’s an ambassador for mental health charity Mind HK.
-In Nov 2022 she took part in an exhibition of art and letters by Mind ambassadors, More Than A Label, and on Nov 24 she performed poetry at Mind HK’s event Poetry for Mental Health: The Healing Power of Words.
-In Feb 2024 she took part in Mind HK‘s poetry event Conversations of the Heart and on 4 March she was one of three ambassadors sharing humorous poetry in Poetry, Stories and Mental Health at the 2024 Hong Kong International Literary Festival
+In Nov 2022 she took part in an exhibition of art and letters by Mind ambassadors, More Than A Label, and on Nov 24 she shared poetry at Mind HK’s event Poetry for Mental Health: The Healing Power of Words.
+In Feb 2024 she took part in Mind HK‘s event Conversations of the Heart and on 4 March she was one of three ambassadors sharing humorous poetry in Poetry, Stories and Mental Health at the 2024 Hong Kong Lit Fest.
+In Aug 2024 she took part in an exhibition of stories and photography by Mind HK at the 3812 Gallery.

 In 2014 she founded Bipolar Hong Kong 躁鬱香港: the SAR’s first (and only) peer-led support group for Hongkongers affected by bipolar disorder.
 In 2019 she set up Mental Ideas, a non-profit film & media platform to explore mental health in creative ways.
 She hopes to launch a Hong Kong Mental Health Film Festival in collaboration with Mind HK.
-In 2022 she was a mentor for the Resolve Foundation‘s fellowship program Wellbeing Reimagined and a speaker at their media event.
+She was a mentor for the Resolve Foundation‘s 2022 fellowship on Wellbeing Reimagined.

-In 2020 she initiated Home Kong Kitchen, a community enterprise to bake bread for the homeless and support pandemic-hit food waste charities.
-The initiative quickly grew and provides food, clothing and other gifts for unlicensed shelters and homeless charities, including ImpactHK, Refugee Union and Breadline.
+In 2020 she set up Home Kong Kitchen, a community enterprise to help food waste charities feed the homeless during the pandemic.
+The initiative quickly grew to provide food, clothing and other gifts for unlicensed shelters and homeless charities, including ImpactHK, Refugee Union and Breadline.
 In 2021 Sadie received a Happy Homes Award for Home Kong Kitchen from the Mission For Migrant Workers and a certificate of recognition for fundraising from Bethune House Refuge.
 In 2022 she received a certificate of recognition for supporting migrants during Hong Kong’s 5th Wave from Bethune House and the Mission for Migrant Workers.

 Other charities Sadie has supported include Childline, NCH (as an Independent Visitor to kids in Care), Hong Kong charity Child Builder (as ambassador), Battersea Dogs Home & the Soi Dog Foundation.